636f7374/herbal.cr/readme.md

 ## Description

-* I saw the design of `wontruefree` and `kostya`, But it is not ideal / meets the requirements.
+* I saw some designs, But it is not ideal / meets the requirements.
   * [wontruefree / socks](https://github.com/wontruefree/socks)
   * [kostya / socks](https://github.com/kostya/socks)
 * After a day of conception / thinking, a day of design / debugging, `Tomato.cr` has been initially completed.